 - Remove the saucepan from the heat and whisk in butter, 2 tablespoons at a time until incorporated.
 Strain curd through the medium-coarse strainer into the bowl to remove any solids.

-- If making the curd one day in advance, press a piece of plastic wrap directly onto the surface of curd and refrigerate until ready to use.
-(Curd can be refrigerated for up to 3 days.)
+- If making the curd one day in advance, press a piece of plastic wrap directly onto the surface of the curd and refrigerate until ready to use.
+The curd can be refrigerated for up to 7 days.

 Finishing the Tart